Outdated site elements, i.e. what is no longer done?

 "Recently I saw a wonderful tutorial.
 Click HERE to open it."

 "Recently I saw a great weight loss guide.
-Check it out at your leisure" .
+Check it out at your leisure."

-This is good for usability because the author tells us what the link is about before the user uses it.
+This is good for usability because the author tells us what the link is about even before the user uses it.

-11. Text Justification
+11. Justification of the text

 So Adobe InDesign and books - yes.
 Sites are not available at the moment.

-Deprecated website elements gone forever?
+Outdated website elements gone forever?

 There are times when the context of a particular site favors the use of something that is usually considered "extinct".

-Although I hope that some outdated elements, such as "falling snow" on websites during the winter months, will not come back into fashion under any circumstances .
+Although I hope that some outdated elements, such as "falling snow" on websites during the winter months, will not come back into fashion under any circumstances.